Ongo: Simplifying dashboards for wellness professionals

-CLIENT: Ongo ROLE: Product Designer TOOLS: Figma, InVision
+COMPANY: Ongo ROLE: Product Design TOOLS: Figma, InVision

-Ongo is a platform on which instructors can broadcast science-backed video programs to help users achieve their wellness goals, including improving sleep, gaining muscle, and running further.
+Ongo is a platform on which instructors can broadcast science-backed video programs to help users achieve their wellness goals, including improving sleep, gaining muscle, and building endurance.

 Ongo is available for private wellness instructors to create content and attract subscribers, but current instructors didn’t didn’t have any way to monitor the data related to their programs and users.
-Our team was brought in to design their internal dashboard, starting completely from scratch.
+Our team was brought in to design their internal dashboard.

 USER PAIN POINTS

-We started off by interviewing a variety of wellness instructors, personal trainers, life coaches, and meditation teachers to learn about their current businesses, how they interact with clients, and what challenges they face using platforms such as Ongo.
-To help keep the team focused following these interviews, I mocked up a couple of personas so that we could anchor our efforts on clear target users.
+Interviews with a variety of wellness instructors, personal trainers, life coaches, and meditation teachers revealed important learnings about their businesses, how they interact with clients, and the challenges they face using platforms such as Ongo.
+Here’s a persona I mocked up to summarize those learnings.

-We split up tasks, and one of the first challenges I tackled was how to convey some key pieces of data: referrals and emotive ratings.
-Our wellness instructors were itching to be able to track where their users were coming from, with referrals being a key metric for these private instructors who often grew their base by word of mouth.
+One of the first challenges I tackled was how to convey some key pieces of data: referrals and emotive ratings.
+Wellness instructors were itching to be able to track where their users were coming from, with referrals being a key metric for private instructors who often grew their base by word of mouth.
 Similarly, emotive ratings (how happy/sad/confident/nervous/etc. a user feels) were a key interest area among our instructors, as they didn’t want to simply put videos in front of their users and call it a day - they wanted to understand how users were engaging with their content, what content was working best, and how users felt after each session.

 As with most new design efforts, I started by running a thorough competitive analysis on how similar apps and websites display and share such data, but there was no clear-cut answer.